Welcome to the Mathematics Faculty

 The GCSE course is currently split over three years with students taking the GCSE examination at the end of Year 11.
 There are two tiers of entry, Higher Tier, which covers grades 9 to 4, and Foundation Tier, which covers grades 5 to 1.
 Pupils are set into seven sets in the Years 9 to 11 and follow Edexcel Linear scheme at either the Higher or Foundation tier.

 Work is assessed on a unit by unit basis and on a half termly basis.
 Additionally, there are summary examinations at the end of each year and pupils will be monitored to ensure they are in the most appropriate set for their ability.

 Pupils are also able to choose FSMQ Additional Mathematics as an option subject.
 This course will help pupils begin to explore some of the ideas developed in AS level Mathematics and continue to develop higher level problem solving skills.
-At the end of Year 9 pupils who take the FSMQ option will also take the Edexcel Level 2 Award in Algebra.
+At the end of Year 9 pupils who take the FSMQ option will also take the Edexcel Level 2 Award in Algebra or Statistics.

 Key Stage 5

 Sixth Form Mathematics is the one of most popular subject choice at A Level at the school, producing many top grades every year.
 The school follows the Edexcel syllabus.
 The options for the sixth form include Mathematics and Further Mathematics.